Arbitration has always played an important role as a dispute settlement method in the Netherlands, and has a two-century history in the country.

 Adoption of the 2014 Arbitration Act

-The most notable development pertaining to arbitration in the past few years is, without doubt, the adoption of the 2014 Arbitration Act.
-Although the 1986 Arbitration Act was perceived to be successful,18 legal practice shed light on specific disadvantages of the system,19 making practitioners support an amendment of the law.20 While the most important UNCITRAL Model Law principles had already been introduced through the 1986 Arbitration Act,21 it was thought that further alignment with the UNCITRAL Model Law would make the Netherlands even more attractive as a place for international arbitration.22 Moreover, the changes made in the laws pertaining to arbitration in various other countries,23 as well as the ones made by institutions in their arbitration rules,24 show that there is an ongoing need for states to keep up with the constantly changing environment of international arbitration.25
+The most notable development pertaining to arbitration in recent years is the adoption of the 2014 Arbitration Act.
+While the most important UNCITRAL Model Law principles had already been introduced through the 1986 Arbitration Act,18 it was thought that further alignment with the UNCITRAL Model Law would make the Netherlands even more attractive as a place for international arbitration.19 Moreover, the changes made in the laws pertaining to arbitration in various other countries,20 as well as the ones made by institutions in their arbitration rules,21 show that there is an ongoing need for states to keep up with the constantly changing environment of international arbitration.22

-For these reasons, several changes have been introduced by the 2014 Arbitration Act.26
+For these reasons, several changes have been introduced by the 2014 Arbitration Act.23

 Adoption of the 2015 NAI Arbitration Rules

-Under the 2010 NAI Arbitration Rules, the default procedure for the appointment of arbitrators was the ‘list procedure'.40 Under the 2015 NAI Rules, parties can now freely select the arbitrators themselves.41 The list procedure remains available as an alternative option.42 Parties can also agree on another procedure for the appointment of arbitrators.39 In addition, under the new rules parties may challenge arbitrators before a third party.
+Under the 2010 NAI Arbitration Rules, the default procedure for the appointment of arbitrators was the 'list procedure'.37 Under the 2015 NAI Rules, party appointment Is the default, with the list procedure remaining available as an alternative.38 Parties can also agree on another procedure for the appointment of arbitrators.39 In addition, under the new rules parties may challenge arbitrators before a third party.
 That third party shall be a committee appointed by the NAI Executive Board that will decide on requests for challenges against arbitrators.40

 The Netherlands Commercial Court

 The NCC are placed as chambers within the Amsterdam District Court and the Amsterdam Court of Appeal, respectively.
-The NCC will specialise in complex (international) commercial cases, and are meant to offer an alternative to international arbitration, and more costly fora to litigate international disputes such as London, Dubai, Delaware or Singapore.
+The NCC will specialise in complex (international) commercial cases, and are meant to offer an alternative to international arbitration, and more costly forums to litigate international disputes such as London, Dubai, Delaware or Singapore.
 The court fees of the NCC are higher than those of regular Dutch courts, but are nevertheless expected to be lower than the administration costs and arbitrator fees in international arbitration proceedings.43

 Proceedings at the NCC will in principle not be confidential.
 The applicable private international rules on jurisdiction also remain unaffected.
 Furthermore, the NCC system does not provide for English-language cassation proceedings.
 Cassation against rulings of the Netherlands Commercial Court of Appeal is only possibly in (regular) Dutch language proceedings with the Dutch Supreme Court (Supreme Court).

 ii Arbitration developments in local courts